Botanical Habit Studies

-For many years, I did most of the botanical habit studies on hot pressed (smooth) paper.
+For many years, I did most of the botanical habit studies with watercolors on hot pressed (smooth) paper.
 In 2001 I made a few on skin parchment (the actual skin of sheep, goats or calves) and was thrilled with the amount of detail afforded by the surface of the skin.
+Since then, I have more often worked with oil paints on paper or panel prepared with a gesso ground.

 ![]() |